Gandem/bonjour-reflector/README.md

     - Add a description of your feature and reasons to add this feature,
     - Add test cases for this feature.

+# Debugging & Profiling

+A pprof server will listen on port `6060` if the you add the `-debug` flag when launching the binary.

+More information about pprof is available [here](https://golang.org/pkg/net/http/pprof/)

 ## License